Date of Degree

 Copyright 2012 Megan Elizabeth Dean

 Dean, Megan Elizabeth.
-"Anatomical changes in the pharynx resulting from changes in head and neck position." thesis, University of Iowa, 2012.
+"Anatomical changes in the pharynx resulting from changes in head and neck position."
+MA (Master of Arts) thesis, University of Iowa, 2012.